hashicorp/consul/website/source/docs/agent/options.html.md

     * <a name="config_entries_bootstrap"></a><a href="#config_entries_bootstrap">`bootstrap`</a>
         This is a list of inlined config entries to insert into the state store when the Consul server gains leadership.
 This option is only applicable to server nodes.
 Each bootstrap entry will be created only if it does not exist.
-When reloading any newly entries that have been added to the configuration will be processed.
+When reloading, any new entries that have been added to the configuration will be processed.
 See the [configuration entry docs](/docs/agent/config_entries.html) for more details about the contents of each entry.